This is a guest post by Tammy Logan, author of Gippsland Unwrapped.

 Hair care: Everyone in our family washes with water only most of the time.
-Occasionally we use a shampoo bar (here are some others you might like to try).
+Occasionally we use a shampoo bar (here are some you might like to try).
 Sometimes I mix it up with bi-carb soda mixed with water to wash, followed by an apple cider vinegar and water rinse.

 Hair colour: I decided to give up dying my hair and return to my natural hair colour.
 After thinking about it for months and researching plastic free options (of which there aren't many), I'm really excited to rediscover my natural hair colour, greys and all!

 Hair styling: I use a hair dryer and a hair straightener when the occasion calls for it.
 My daughter is only five so she is happy with braids.
 The boys use homemade hair styling wax when desired.

 Sunscreen: I'm doing some testing and research in this area to understand more.
 Homemade sunscreen has very low SPF so I'm not prepared to use that on my kids at this point.
 Instead I buy sunscreen in a large bottle for the whole family to use.
 Larger bottles are preferable because of the surface area to volume ratio which means you get more product compared to packaging than with smaller bottles.
 When it runs out I'll recycle the bottle.
 We also wear protective clothing to reduce the need for a lot of sunscreen.
 My husband and I are trialling this natural sun zinc which comes in a tin this Summer.